 OECD Home › Development › By Date

-Total official development assistance (ODA) from members of the Development Assistance Committee (DAC) fell by 5.1% in 2006 to USD 103.9 billion.
-This represents 0.30% of members’ combined Gross National Income.
+In 2008, total net official development assistance (ODA) from members of the OECD’s Development Assistance Committee (DAC) rose by 10.2% in real terms to USD 119.8 billion.
+This is the highest dollar figure ever recorded.
+It represents 0.30% of members’ combined gross national income.